JoStableford/JoStableford.github.io/README.md

 # JoStableford.github.io
-Static site for posts and projects — built by learning about Jekyll and GitHub Pages.
+This is a personal site where I tinker, write, and experiment with things I’m self-learning about.
+Built with Markdown, powered by curiosity, hosted by GitHub Pages.

+It’s not fancy — but it’s mine. 🚀
+🚧 Under construction